Trivia hosted by Nic every Tuesday.

 HOG-EYED MAN Local instrumental duo that plays traditional Appalachian music.

 MRJORDANMRTONKS Tommy Jordan and William Tonks' collaboration features rootsy guitar picking and paired vocal melodies.
+They'll be joined by Eric Carter of Bloodkin.

 GROUP GROPE Analog synth beats influenced by classic Chicago house and Detroit techno.